peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Reads an object in CBOR format from a data stream, using the specified options to control the decoding process.
 * `static CBORObject ReadJSON​(java.io.InputStream stream)`<br>
- Generates a CBOR object from a data stream in JavaScript Object Notation (JSON) format.
+ Generates a CBOR object from a data stream in JavaScript object Notation (JSON) format.
 * `static CBORObject ReadJSON​(java.io.InputStream stream,
         CBOREncodeOptions options)`<br>
- Generates a CBOR object from a data stream in JavaScript Object Notation (JSON) format, using the specified options to control the decoding process.
+ Generates a CBOR object from a data stream in JavaScript object Notation (JSON) format, using the specified options to control the decoding process.
+* `static CBORObject[] ReadSequence​(java.io.InputStream stream)`<br>
+ Reads a sequence of objects in CBOR format from a data stream.
+* `static CBORObject[] ReadSequence​(java.io.InputStream stream,
+            CBOREncodeOptions options)`<br>
+ Reads a sequence of objects in CBOR format from a data stream.
 * `static CBORObject Remainder​(CBORObject first,
          CBORObject second)`<br>
  Finds the remainder that results when a CBORObject object is divided by the